JamieJB123/mental-health-awareness-project/README.md

 **This project was developed as part of my 16-week full-stack development bootcamp with Code Institute.
 It brings together what we have learned from the front-end side of the course: HTML and CSS essentials + Bootstrap.**

+## Deployment

+### GitHub pages

+For a live preview of the site, the code has been deployed via GitHub pages, this has been done at the start of the project to implement device testing as the build progresses.

+The steps to deploy via GitHub pages are as follows:

+1. Log into Github account.
+2. Navigate to the Repository.
+3. Click the 'Settings' option at the top of the repository.
+4. Click the 'Pages' option on the left-hand menu, located near the bottom.
+5. Within the 'Build and Deployment' section, select the drop-down titled 'None' under 'Branch' and select 'Main'.
+6. Click 'Save'.
+7. Refresh the page (this can take a few moments), and you will be prompted with a URL to your deployed site at the top of the page.
+8. Click 'Visit site' to open the deployed site in a new tab.

 ## Design Choices:

 ### Colours: